Buckle up for a deep dive into the Honda Odyssey’s history!

 Here’s the scoop: aim for 2010-2013, 2015-2017, or 2021-2023 models – they’re the cream of the crop.
 Avoid the 2nd generation, early 3rd and 5th gens, and the troublesome 2014.

 Your wallet will thank you!
-Already cruising in a first-class Odyssey?
+Already sailing in a top-notch Odyssey?

 We want to hear about it!
 Share your minivan adventures in the comments – from cross-country trips to conquering the school run, we’re all ears!